-If you've been injured or had your vehicle damaged after any kind of traffic accident in New Hampshire, now is probably a good time to take a close look at your legal options.
-In this article, we'll discuss a number of state laws that could have a big impact on any car accident claim you decide to make in New Hampshire, and we'll look at the legal obligations of drivers when it comes to reporting a crash.
+If you've been injured or had your vehicle damaged after any kind of traffic accident in New Hampshire, there are a number of state laws that could have a big impact on any car accident claim you decide to make, including:

 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.

 It's important to note that the statute of limitations does not apply to a car insurance claim.
 Any insurance company, whether your own or the other driver's, is going to require you to make a claim—or at least give the insurer notice of an incident that could trigger a claim—"promptly" or "within a reasonable time" after the accident.
 That usually means a matter of days, or a few weeks at most.

 Now, onto the law in New Hampshire, where New Hampshire Revised Statutes section 508:4 contains a "catch-all" three-year statute of limitations that applies to most "personal actions," which means it covers almost all lawsuits arising from a vehicle accident, including those over car accident injuries and damage to a vehicle or other property.